-Want to do some PC gaming, or do you spend time editing photos or video?
-You'll want to level up the preceding configuration with more RAM and better graphics options.
-Expect price points to be between $800 and $1,200 -- and even higher if you go for a more bleeding-edge video card.
+Do you want to do some PC gaming, or do you spend time editing photos or videos?
+You'll want to level up the configuration with more RAM and better graphics options.
+Expect price points to be between $800 and $1,200 (or even higher) if you go for a more bleeding-edge video card.

-- Nvidia GTX/RTX or AMD Radeon RX graphics card (GPU)
+- Nvidia RTX or AMD Radeon RX graphics card (GPU)